Nautical star: Nautical charts

 Modern nautical charts use the star to indicate true north on the outer of the two compass circles of a compass rose, symbolizing the North Star.
-The US Coast and Geodetic Survey started using this symbol in its double-circle compass roses around 1900.
+The United States Coast and Geodetic Survey started using this symbol in its double-circle compass roses around 1900.

 Use as a symbol

 Sea services

-The nautical star is an informal signifier indicating membership in the United States Coast Guard, United States Navy, or Marine Corps.
+The nautical star is an informal signifier indicating membership in the United States Coast Guard, United States Navy, or United States Marine Corps.
 The symbol recalls both the five-pointed star of the US national flag and the color pattern of the compass rose found on many nautical charts.